 - i.
 For measuring and managing net funding requirements, the use of a maturity ladder and calculation of cumulative surplus or deficit of funds at selected maturity dates is adopted as a standard tool.
 The time buckets shall be distributed as mentioned in table given under ALM. - ii.
 FSBFL would be holding in their investment portfolio, securities which could be broadly classifiable as 'mandatory securities' (under obligation of law) and other 'non-mandatory securities'.
 In case of NBFCs not holding public deposits, all investments in securities, and in case of NBFCs holding public deposits, the surplus securities (held over and above the requirement), shall fall in the category of 'non-mandatory securities'.
 Alternatively, FSBFL may also follow the concept of Trading Book as per the extant prescriptions for NBFCs - iii.
 Granular Maturity Buckets and Tolerance Limits: Within each time bucket, there could be mismatches depending on cash inflows and outflows.
 While the mismatches up to one year would be relevant since these provide early warning signals of impending liquidity problems, the main focus shall be on the short-term mismatches, viz., 1-30/31 days.
 The net cumulative negative mismatches in the Statement of Structural Liquidity in the maturity buckets 1-7 days, 8-14 days, and 15-30 days shall not exceed 10%, 10% and 10% of the cumulative cash outflows in the respective time buckets.
-FSBFL, however, is expected to monitor their net cumulative mismatches (running total) across all other time buckets up to 1 year by establishing internal prudential limits with the approval of the Board (refer pt.
-8, Top Treasury risks).
-FSBFL has also adopted the above cumulative negative mismatch limits of 15% for their structural liquidity statement for buckets above 1yr and upto the "Above 5 years" bucket for monitoring purpose.
+FSBFL, has also adopted an internal prudential limit of a maximum of 10% for any cumulative negative mismatches up to 1 year (refer pt 8, Top Treasury risks).
+Further, FSBFL has also adopted a cumulative negative mismatch limit of 15% for their structural liquidity statement for buckets above 1yr and upto the "Above 5 years" bucket for monitoring purpose.